 In the letter include your name, address, and last four digits of the account number.
-State that you requested to have your credit card account closed on whatever date and that you want your credit record to reflect that the account was closed at your request.
+State that you requested to have your credit card account closed by phone and would like your credit record to reflect that the account was closed at your request.

 Then, check your credit report in a few weeks to confirm that your account was closed.